f0e/blur/README.md

 ### Preventing unsmooth output

 If your footage contains duplicate frames then occasionally blurred frames will look out of place, making the video seem unsmooth at points.
 The 'deduplicate' option will automatically fill in duplicated frames with interpolated frames to prevent this from happening.

+## Config files explained

+See [docs/config.md](docs/config.md) for where config files are stored and what every setting does.

 ---